The Simpsons: Hit & Run: Plot

-Wracked with guilt upon realizing that he was selling a tainted product, Apu sets out to redeem himself and discover who owns the cola trucks that are supplying Buzz Cola around town.
-After helping Snake Jailbird with his community service, Apu learns that the cola trucks are registered to the Springfield Museum of Natural History.
-After acquiring the key from the museum curator, Apu and Bart visit the museum, where they find a meteor as the source of the cola.
-After destroying the meteor, they eavesdrop on a conversation between aliens Kang and Kodos, who are masterminding a scheme.
+Wracked with guilt over selling a tainted product, Apu Nahasapeemapetilon sets out to find the owner of the Buzz Cola trucks.
+After helping Snake with his community service, Apu learns that the cola trucks are registered to the Springfield Museum of Natural History.
+Apu and Bart go into the museum and discover that a meteor is the source of the cola.
+They then eavesdrop on a conversation between aliens Kang and Kodos, who are masterminding a scheme.
 Apu and Bart learn that the wasp cameras are filming the antics of Springfield for Kang and Kodos' struggling intergalactic reality show, Foolish Earthlings.
-The aliens intend to attract many viewers to their show by spreading the cola into the town's water supply and distributing laser guns among the populace to drive the town to a violent massacre.
+The aliens intend to boost ratings to their show by spreading the cola into the town's water supply and distributing laser guns among the populace to drive the town to a violent massacre.

-Apu is too frightened of the aliens to help any further, so Bart asks Krusty for help to foil Kang and Kodos' plan, but Krusty does not believe Bart.
-Once Bart gets proof of a functional laser gun, Krusty informs Bart that he has already helped the Duff Brewery set up free laser gun stands around Springfield, which Bart promptly destroys.
-Bart then informs Homer of the aliens' plot, and the duo quickly pursue Kang and Kodos to the brewery in Homer's old sports car.
-However, the aliens escape after revealing that they have already released the cola throughout Springfield's water supply.
-As the cola seeps into the ground, it releases the undead from the Springfield Cemetery, who invade Springfield on the night of Halloween.
+Apu is too frightened of the aliens to help further, so Bart asks Krusty for help to foil Kang and Kodos' plan.
+Krusty informs Bart that he has already helped the Duff Brewery set up free laser gun stands around Springfield, which Bart promptly destroys.
+Bart then goes with Homer to pursue Kang and Kodos to the brewery.
+The aliens escape and reveal that they have already released the cola throughout Springfield's water supply.
+As the cola seeps into the ground, it releases the undead from the Springfield Cemetery, who invade Springfield on Halloween night.

-After Homer collects supplies to protect his family and home from the marauding zombies, he decides to pursue an alien probe vehicle to the Springfield Nuclear Power Plant.
-Upon reaching the power plant, he encounters Frink, who has figured out the aliens' weakness: nuclear waste.
-He plans to use the space ship's tractor beam to suck up cars that are loaded with drums of nuclear waste, which has situated itself over the Springfield Elementary School playground.
-After successfully loading Frink's car into the space ship, Homer gets permission from Burns to take nuclear waste drums from the power plant to use against the aliens.
-After loading three more vehicles with nuclear payloads into the space ship, including sacrificing Snake and Grampa, the ship crashes down, killing Kang and Kodos.
+After Homer gathers supplies to protect his family and home from the marauding zombies, he decides to pursue an alien probe vehicle to the Springfield Nuclear Power Plant.
+There, he meets Frink, who has discovered the aliens' weakness to radioactive waste.
+Homer uses the spaceship's tractor beam to suck up cars loaded with drums of radioactive waste, causing the ship to explode and crash, killing Kang and Kodos.
+The next day, life in Springfield returns to normal, and Homer has become a celebrity to the fans of Foolish Earthlings.

-The following day, Springfield is returned to normal, while the Foolish Earthlings finale reaches peak popularity even on Earth.
-Homer is hailed as a hero and gained a large following of alien fans that visit him.
-Kang and Kodos are annoyed that they went to Earth heaven, and Kang screams in horror and frustration upon learning that they have to watch the game's credits.